ashrafultusar/ashrafultusar/README.md

 </ul>

 <h4>Description</h4>
-- This project is basically an online biased job portal.
+<li> This project is basically an online biased job portal.
 Here it will help a user to find the job of his choice very easily.
-Also, a buyer can find employees for any of his upcoming projects A common user can easily select the job of his choice from the filter option by going to the all job section to find the job of his choice and a Bayer can post
+Also, a buyer can find employees for any of his upcoming projects A common user can easily select the job of his choice from the filter option by going to the all job section to find the job of his choice and a Bayer can post</li>

 <h3>Project 3: CONVOHUB</h3>